FreeRTOS/FreeRTOS-Kernel/MISRA.md

 grep 'MISRA Ref 8.4.1' . -rI
 ```

+#### Dir 2.2

+MISRA C:2012 Dir 2.2: There shall be no dead code.

+_Ref 2.2_
+ - `vPortEndScheduler` is erroneously determined to be dead code due to
+    simplified verification port.

 #### Dir 4.7

 MISRA C:2012 Dir 4.7: If a function returns error information, then that error
 information shall be tested.